vegemouse/artblog/README.md

 # artblog

 An SciFi artblog built with Ember.
-Users can add, delete, and edit each entry.
+Users can add, delete, and edit each entry, as well as add comments.

 ## Prerequisites